HL7/fhir-directory-query/input/pagecontent/index.md

 ## Introduction

+><span style="color:red">**Alert:**
+FAST is in the process of combining the three National Directory IGs into a single IG (National Directory for Healthcare Providers and Services -- NDH) based on feedback from the community.
+The combined IG is located at: **http://build.fhir.org/ig/HL7/fhir-us-ndh/branches/master/index.html**.
+While useful information may be found in this IG, please use the combined IG as the basis for the National Directory / NDH IG standard. </span>

+---

 The National Healthcare Directory Implementation Guide  is based on [FHIR Version 4.0](http://build.fhir.org/).
 It was developed in cooperation with the [Office of the National Coordinator for Health Information Technology (ONC)](http://www.healthit.gov/newsroom/about-onc) and [Federal Health Architecture (FHA)](https://www.healthit.gov/policy-researchers-implementers/federal-health-architecture-fha) with guidance from HL7 International, the Patient Administration Workgroup, and the HL7 US Realm Steering Committee.

 It describes the architectural considerations for attesting to, validating, and exchanging data from a central source of validated provider data, as well as a RESTful FHIR API for accessing data from a VHDir.